Anti-police sentiment

-Anti-police sentiment refers to a social group or individual's attitude and stance against the policing system.
+Anti-police sentiment is opposition to the police by groups or individuals.
+This sentiment can arise from perceptions of systemic issues within policing institutions, such as misconduct, excessive use of force, racial profiling, and corruption.

 By country

 Indonesia

-The anti-police sentiment has reported to be on the rise in Indonesia in recent years.
-In 2021, a police officer was recorded to slam a student protesters in Banten.
-In the same year, a woman named Novia Widyasari was found dead in front of her father grave after she finds out about her pregnancy in aftermath of the rape perpetrated by a police officer who was her boyfriend, the incident later raised the anti-police sentiment among the locals even further.
+The anti-police sentiment has been reported to be on the rise in Indonesia in recent years due to the rise of police brutality in the country.
+In 2021, a police officer was recorded slamming student protesters in Banten.
+In the same year, a woman named Novia Widyasari was found dead in front of her father's grave after she found out about her pregnancy in aftermath of the rape perpetrated by a police officer who was her boyfriend.
+The incident later raised the anti-police sentiment among the locals even further.

-The sentiment began to resurface after the Murder of Nofriansyah Yosua Hutabarat in 2022.
+The sentiment began to resurface after the murder of Nofriansyah Yosua Hutabarat in 2022.
 The killing was ordered by Inspector General Ferdy Sambo, his former boss.
 Police use of tear gas and incompetence in Kanjuruhan Stadium disaster also fueled this sentiment.

+On 2024, a primary school teacher from Konawe Regency, Southeast Sulawesi was arrested for allegedly disciplining a student who happens to be a son of a local police officer and asked to pay 50 million Rupiah fines.
+The arrest prompted anger among Indonesian internet users, flaming another anti-police sentiment in Indonesia.

 Ireland

 Anti-Garda Síochána (Republic of Ireland police) sentiment is common among Irish Travellers, a social group with high levels of poverty, unemployment and crime.
 Gardaí were also accused of police brutality in the Shell to Sea protests of 2006–2011, and anti-brutality protests took place in 2007.
 Anti-Garda sentiment is also common in Dublin's north inner city, an area of high crime, deprivation and drug addiction.
 Local youths attacked Gardaí during the 2006 Dublin riots, sparked by a Love Ulster protest.
 The Kerry babies case of 1984 also sparked anti-Garda feeling in the area.
 The acronym AGAB, a variation on ACAB, is sometimes used.